 The Cloutier Law Firm limits its Zoning and Development practice to the City of Boston.
 Boston zoning is governed by the Enabling Act, Chapter 665 of the Acts of 1956 and the City of Boston's Zoning Code

 The Zoning Code exist in order to preserve the public interest in certain neighborhoods against uses which are believed to violate the public interest of such neighborhoods.
-In other words, the laws exist so that neighborhoods, towns and cities can exert control over what can be built within their boundaries.
+In other words, the laws exist so that Boston can exert control over what can be built within their neghborhood boundaries.
 This enables local governing bodies to dictate the "look" and "feel" of their neighborhood within permissible, constitutional bounds.

-As an essential member of the development team, attorney Cloutier will guide you through this regulatory and legal process from the point of idea creation to idea execution.
+As an experienced Boston zoning attorney, attorney Cloutier operates as an essential member of the development team that will guide you through this complex regulatory and legal process from the point of idea creation to idea execution.

 Attorney Cloutier has represented large developers in the permitting of mixed-use, multi-family dwellings; individual homeowners with permitting for both large and small renovations and entrepreneurs with permitting necessary to open a new business.